 Graduate Student Assistants

-I am a first-year doctoral student with a master’s degree in applied psychology.
+Haoran Li (firstname.lastname@example.org): I am a second-year doctoral student with a master’s degree in applied psychology.
 Methodologically, I am interested in multi-level modeling, structural equation modeling and longitudinal analysis.
 I am interested in analyzing longitudinal development of cognitive ability and changes in academic motivation.